-Do you have a brand style guide for your company?
-If not, we can help you create one!
+If you don’t have a brand style guide yet, we can help you create one.
 Join our 21-day email challenge to get simple, easy tips to tackle all aspects of a brand style guide in just 5 minutes a day.

 The Final Step: Send all Content Through One Editor

 Every piece of content should pass through one editor whose responsibility is to edit and make sure it fits the company’s voice.
 This individual is the “gatekeeper,” so to speak, and no content should be published without passing through their hands first.

 All of this is fine and dandy if you’re aware of your company’s unique voice.
 But if you’re struggling with defining your voice, we can help.
 It’s actually what we do best.
 To learn more, send us a message.